-This is our sixth growing season and we thank you for your support in helping this small farm become a successful and sustainable farm.
+This is our eighth growing season and we thank you for your support in helping this small farm become a successful and sustainable farm.

-We look forward to this upcoming season where we finally have the equipment, tools and systems in place to make a profit (that is our goal!)
-That being said, there is much work and learning to be done and we still hold on to our dream of owning our land.
+We look forward to this upcoming season where we will be scaling up production and hiring a larger crew to help.
+We have learned that farming is a humbling career and there is also much work and learning to be done.
+We still hold on to our dream of owning our own land.

 Shenandoah Seasonal started during a strong movement in our country toward eating local and organic.
 We are thrilled to see our CSA members and customers at farmers markets with the same appreciation for the taste of seasonally and regionally grown foods.
 Not only that, we commend our fellow beginning, seasoned and future farmers who see the value in a lifestyle that promotes healthy land and healthy people.